Qoro

 Sitemap

 Putting together user flows helped me piece together how all of those scenarios could fit into a cohesive subscription management experience.
 By creating a sitemap, I was able to see the connection and hierarchy of each screen.
 This would lay the foundation for the user experience as it is used as the main navigation for the design.
+It was built with four core sections in mind: Dashboard, Subscriptions, Calendar, and Profile.

 Low Fidelity Solution & Test